steplead/coloringpage/README.md

 ## Deployment

-The project is deployed on Vercel.
+The project is deployed on Vercel and accessible at [ai-coloringpage.com](https://ai-coloringpage.com).
 To deploy your own instance:

 1. Fork this repository
 2. Create a new project on [Vercel](https://vercel.com)
 3. Connect your forked repository
-4. Add the following environment variables in your Vercel project settings:
+4. Add the required environment variables in your Vercel project settings
-   - `SILICONFLOW_API_KEY`
-   - `SILICONFLOW_API_URL`
-   - `SILICONFLOW_MODEL`
 5. Deploy!

+### Domain Configuration

+If you want to use a custom domain:

+1. Purchase a domain name (e.g., through Cloudflare, GoDaddy, etc.)
+2. In your Vercel project, go to Settings > Domains
+3. Add your custom domain
+4. Follow Vercel's instructions to configure DNS settings with your domain provider:
+   - A record: @ → 76.76.21.21
+   - CNAME record: www → cname.vercel-dns.com

 ## Environment Variables